svenwal/svenwal.de/content/blog/20200128_kong_openid_connect_the_right_way.md

 ## Outlook

+The Outlook has become true: Find [another blog post in this Kong series on how to use JWT claims and rate-limiting here](/blog/20200810_kong_jwt_rate_limiting/).

+### Original Outlook:

-The above scenario is great for the binary decision on access yes/no. You might wonder how you can now add consumer specific settings (rate limiting to just mention a very common one).
+> The above scenario is great for the binary decision on access yes/no. You might wonder how you can now add consumer specific settings (rate limiting to just mention a very common one).
 There are multiple ways to achieve this (once again creating shadow consumers per user, having consumers as groups or using a header) but this is out of scope of today's blog post (which is already longer than it should be).
+>

-Just [drop me an email, a Twitter mention or however you want to reach out to me](/) and if I get enough requests I'll add a second blog post about this and will link it here.
+> Just [drop me an email, a Twitter mention or however you want to reach out to me](/) and if I get enough requests I'll add a second blog post about this and will link it here.